 Are electric snow blowers powerful enough for heavy snow?

 Absolutely.
 A self-propelled feature significantly reduces the physical effort required to push the snow blower, making it much easier to operate, especially on inclines or over longer driveways.
-While often found on heavier two-stage models, some premium lightweight electric blowers are now incorporating this convenience, making them highly valuable for seniors.
+While often found on heavier two-stage models, some premium lightweight electric blowers now incorporate this convenience, making them highly valuable for seniors.